Something He Can Feel: Aretha Franklin original

+Usage in media

+Franklin's version of the song was featured in the second season of RuPaul's Drag Race, being performed by contestants Jujubee and Tatianna in a "lipsync for your life".

 Charts

 Afrika Bambaataa feat.
 Boy George version

-In 1988, a rap and Hip Hop artist, Afrika Bambaataa recorded a cover version of "Something He Can Feel".
-The cover, released on the album, The Light, a collaboration album with lead vocals on this song by Boy George.
+In 1988, hip hop artist, Afrika Bambaataa recorded a cover version of "Something He Can Feel".
+The cover was released on the album, The Light, a collaboration album with lead vocals on this song by Boy George.

 En Vogue version

-Fifteen years after Sparkle was released, American R&B group En Vogue recorded a cover version of "Something He Can Feel" (titled as "Giving Him Something He Can Feel'"), produced by Thomas McElroy and Denzil Foster.
+Fifteen years after Sparkle was released, American R&B group En Vogue recorded a cover version of "Something He Can Feel"—retitled "Giving Him Something He Can Feel"—produced by Thomas McElroy and Denzil Foster.
 The lead vocals are sung by Dawn Robinson and the background vocals are done by Terry Ellis, Cindy Herron and Maxine Jones.
-The En Vogue cover, released as the second single from the group's second album, Funky Divas (1992), was also a successful hit.
+The En Vogue cover was released as the second single from the group's second album, Funky Divas (1992), in June 1992 by EastWest Records, and was also a successful hit.

 The single peaked at number six on the US Billboard Hot 100 and became the fifth En Vogue single in two years to peak at number one on the Billboard Hot R&B Singles chart.
-In the United Kingdom, it was released as a double A-side single with "Free Your Mind" and reached number 16, while in New Zealand, it became En Vogue's highest-charting single, peaking at number two for two weeks.
+In the United Kingdom, it was released as a double A-side single with "Free Your Mind" and reached number 16 on the UK singles chart, while in New Zealand, it became En Vogue's highest-charting single, peaking at number two for two weeks.
+The music video was directed by Stefan Würnitzer.
 Nichole Cordova performed the En Vogue's version of "Something He Can Feel" on the season finale of Pussycat Dolls Present: Girlicious where she became the first member of Girlicious.
-She received high praise from the judges.
+She received high praise from the judges Robin Antin, Lil' Kim and Ron Fair.

 Critical reception

-Larry Flick from Billboard complimented the song as a "lovely, retro-minded pop/R&B ballad", noting that their "remarkable trademark harmonies are always at the forefront of a musical environment that often recalls the early days of Aretha Franklin and Mary Wells."
+Larry Flick from Billboard magazine complimented the song as a "lovely, retro-minded pop/R&B ballad", noting that their "remarkable trademark harmonies are always at the forefront of a musical environment that often recalls the early days of Aretha Franklin and Mary Wells."
 He added that the song is a "soothing interlude for all formats."
 Glenn Kenny from Entertainment Weekly described it as "sultry", naming it the best En Vogue song.
 Dave Sholin from the Gavin Report stated that here, the group "do it up stunningly, uncovering this Curtis Mayfield creation and turning it into something beyond compare."
 Everett True from Melody Maker said, "Effortless precision.
 En Vogue are the most perfectly manufactured group since Pan's People."
 Gerald Martinez from New Sunday Times felt the track "sees them singing low and cool, with that classic finger-snapping Motown R&B feel."
 Parry Gettelman from Orlando Sentinel viewed it as "exemplary", adding that the "four superb voices" of En Vogue "unleash full gospel fervor" on the song.
 Cheo H. Coker from Stanford Daily declared it as "fabulous", adding, "No corn, just the sounds of sultry singing matched with sparse, yet solid, instrumentation."